Bae Myung-hoon: Life

 Bae Myung-hoon was born in Busan, South Korea in 1978.
 He earned his bachelor's and master's degrees in international relations at Seoul National University.
 He made his literary debut in 2005 when his short story “Seumateu D” (스마트D Smart D) won the SF Creative Writing Contest for best short story.

 Writing

 Bae Myung-hoon started writing science fiction from 2005.
-His debut, "Smart D", portrays the a struggles of a sf novelist who is forced to abandon the use of the letter D out of legal troubles with a multinational corporation.
+His debut, "Smart D", portrays the struggles of a sf novelist who is forced to abandon the use of the letter D out of legal troubles with a multinational corporation.
 Myung-hoon blurs the line between genre fiction and literary fiction.
 South Korean literary circles tend to make a clear distinction between the two; critics and writers who associate themselves with literary fiction rarely show interest in genre fiction.
 Yet Bae is a notable exception, attracting the attention of literary critics and publishers since the publication of his first full-length book Taweo (타워 Tower) in 2009.
 A social science fiction novel with strong satirical undertones, Taweo is considered to be his breakthrough work.